gigachad1306/handoff/README.md

 For deployment, use HTTPS.
 WebRTC functionality and browser security policies are best supported from a secure origin.

-## Deploy with GitHub Pages

-1. Create a GitHub repository, for example `handoff`.
-2. Upload `index.html` and this `README.md`.
-3. In **Settings → Pages**, select the deployment source.
-4. Open the generated HTTPS GitHub Pages URL in both browsers.

 ## Security notes